dallinbjohnson/ScorpionJS/docs/api/services.md

 }
 ```

-The `app.unservice(path)` method returns the service instance that was removed if successful, or `undefined` if no service was found registered at the given path.
+The `app.unuse(path)` method returns the service instance that was removed if successful, or `undefined` if no service was found registered at the given path.

 This dynamic registration and unregistration capability is fundamental to ScorpionJS's design for building flexible and adaptable applications.